Where Do You Want to

 The Spirituality of

-different versions of these forty days, or forty segments of time, in the
+are two different versions of these forty days, or forty segments of

 The time for the Forty Days Holy Great Lent has arrived.
 It is a